 “Property Rights, Place-Based Policies, and Economic Development” (job market paper)

 This paper examines the effect of property rights on economic development within local labor markets, including how property rights change the equilibrium response to place-based policies.
 It does so in the context of federally recognized American Indian reservations, where a fraction of the land is held in trust by the US federal government and associated with restrictions on transactions.
-I find that incomplete property rights on reservations are responsible for lower wages and earnings and higher rates of unemployment.
+I find that incomplete property rights on reservations are responsible for lower wages and higher levels of unemployment.
 The direction of these findings is robust to an instrumental variables approach to dealing with the endogeneity of property rights.
-Next I shed light on how property rights play a role in determining the incidence of local labor demand shocks induced by casino openings.
-Particularly in rural areas, when a casino opens on a reservation, the income gap due to incomplete property rights disappears.
-My estimates suggest frictions in the housing market may be driving this result.
+Next I shed light on the the extent to which place-based policies can improve economic outcomes on reservations.
+I use a spatial equilibrium framework to study the incidence of casino adoption, a place-based policy unique to reservations.
+The key insight from the model is that incomplete property rights impose frictions in the housing market that lower the migration response to casino adoption, improving the likelihood that the local population benefits.
+Consistent with the model’s predictions, I find that casino adoption raises average wages and that the wage effect is greater on reservations with more land in trust.
+My estimates suggest that wage increases correspond to welfare improvements.
 This paper provides insights into how place-based policies and property rights jointly shape economic outcomes through changes in the labor market, the housing market, and the mobility of workers.

 “The Impact of LinkedIn On Disconnected Young Work-Seekers: Evidence from South Africa” (with Eric Johnson, Rob Garlick, Patrick Shaw, and Marissa Gargano)